 Limit Alcohol consumption

 Alcohol (ethanol) found in beer, wine, and distilled liquor, is shown to increase the risk of many forms of cancer.
-In general, recommendations for moderate alcohol consumption are two drinks (e.g., 12 oz beer, 8 oz malt liquor or 5 oz wine) or less for men and one drink or less per day for women.
+In general, recommendations for moderate alcohol consumption are two drinks (e.g., 12 oz beer, 8 oz malt liquor, or 5 oz wine) or less for men and one drink or less per day for women.
 However, there is no “safe” amount of alcohol that does not influence the risk of cancer.
-Research shows that consuming less than one drink per day increases the risk of breast and esophageal cancers.
+Research shows that consuming as little as one drink per day increases the risk of breast and esophageal cancer.

 Tips for transitioning to the New American Plate